European Broadband Awards 2022

-The application deadline is 17 September 2021.
-The winners will receive an EU Broadband Award in the Autumn and will be showcased by the European Commission in the media, EU websites, newsletters and in the broadband good practices database.
+The application deadline is 31 January 2022.
+The winners will receive an EU Broadband Award in March 2022 and will be showcased by the European Commission in the media, EU websites and newsletters.

 How and when to apply?

-Download the application form (.pdf) and the guide for applicants (.pdf).
+Download the application form (.xlsx) and the guide for applicants (.pdf).
 Carefully read the guide and explanations in the application form.
 Fill in the application (xlsx file) and submit via e-mail.
-The deadline for submitting the applications is 17 September 2021, 16:00 CET.
+The deadline for submitting the applications is 31 January 2022, 16:00 CET.

-The winners will be announced and awarded at the ceremony and invited to present their project at the Broadband Day in Autumn 2021.
+The winners will be announced and awarded at the ceremony and invited to present their project at the Broadband Day in March 2022.
 The winners will also be featured on the Broadband Europe pages, newsletters and the good practice database of Broadband Europe.

 The projects will apply and will be awarded in one of the five categories: